LLNL/hatchet-tutorial/notebooks/common/documentation/string-based-dialect-06.md

 ## Category 6: Predicate Combination through Conjunction (AND)

-Category 6 expands on combining query predicates by combining them with the `AND` logical operator.
-The Object-based Dialect of the Hatchet Query Language allows us to use intersection (AND) in query node predicates.
+Category 6 expands on combining query predicates with the `AND` logical operator.
+The String-based Dialect of the Hatchet Query Language allows us to use intersection (AND) in query node predicates.